sarikasurampudi/oml/adb-oml/create-ml-model/create-ml-model2.md

     ![](./images/021.png  " ")

-4. Go to the directory where you downloaded the install file in Lab 1 and import both the **targeting customers that complete all payments v6.json** notebook.
+4. Go to the directory where you downloaded the install file in Lab 1 and import both the **targeting customers that complete all payments\_v6.json** notebook.
 You'll see a success message.
 Dismiss the message by clicking **X**.

     ![](./images/import.png  " ")

-##Task 4 View Notebook options
+## Task 4: View Notebook Options
 Before you start working on the imported notebooks.
 Let's explore some options in OML Notebooks.

 1. Click the **Targeting Customers That Complete All Payments\_V4\_1** notebook to open it.